torinkwok/sqlite4tau/README.md

 sqlite4tau uses the *amalgamation version* of SQLite source code, which is officially recommended for all applications.

-## Involved Compilation Options in This Repo
+## Involved Compilation Options in sqlite4tau

 - DEBUG
   - `SQLITE_OMIT_AUTOINIT`